La Trobe University Library offers a huge range of online resources, services and personalised support.

 To find out about upcoming workshops, visit our training and workshops webpage.

 The Library buys subscriptions to databases and software so you can find useful and interesting information on a wide variety of topics.
 Library databases contain very specific, reliable information designed to help you with research, coursework and assessments.

 Our databases provide access to scholarly peer-reviewed articles, newspaper articles, book reviews, magazine articles and much more.

 The Library’s PLAs are fellow students specially trained to help you with study and assignments.
 They can help you with any discipline, at any campus.

-PLAs are on campus every weekday in the Library and no appointment is necessary.
-You can visit either face-to-face or drop-in via Zoom.
-You can check PLA availability on the Library Learning Services LMS.
+PLAs are available on campus and online – and no appointment is necessary.
+You can check PLA availability on the Library website.